-- peonies: beautiful flowers that diffuse a lovely fragrance.
-They should be planted in the fall in a spot where there is plenty of sun.
+- Peonies: beautiful flowers that diffuse a lovely fragrance.
+They should be planted in the fall in a spot where there is plenty of suns.
 These perennials bloom from spring until early summer;

 How to take care of perennial plants